 Home Staging Tip #3 – Neutralize the Space

 It’s a fact that some people love colors.
-They paint the living room lime green, the bedroom purple, the kitchen smokey blue.
-However, when you are selling a home, it’s wise to go into neutral to please a wide audience.
-Most people would prefer not to need to paint before they move into a new home.
-Additionally, your colors may not match with their furnishings.
+They paint the living room lime green, the bedroom purple, the smokey kitchen blue.
+However, when you are selling a home, it’s wise to be neutral to please a broad audience.
+Most people would prefer not to paint before moving into a new home.
+Additionally, your colors may not match their furnishings.
 When colors are so personalized, it will make it that much more difficult for buyers to see your space as theirs.